Cross Entropy versus Label Smoothing: A Neural Collapse Perspective: Empirical Analysis of Cross-Entropy and Label Smoothing Losses

-To focus on the behaviors associated with neural collapse and minimize the influence of other factors, we adopt standard preprocessing techniques without introducing any data augmentation for the training data.
-To comprehensively analyze the model's behavior during the terminal phase training, we extend the training period to 800 epochs.
-For all datasets, we employ a default batch size of 64, stochastic gradient descent with a momentum of 0.9, weight decay of $5 \times 10^{-4}$, and a learning rate that is initialized at 0.05 and undergoes multi-step decay, decreasing by a factor of 0.1 at epochs 150 and 350. \looseness=-1
+To isolate the effects of neural collapse and minimize external influences, we apply standard preprocessing without data augmentation.
+To comprehensively analyze model behavior during TPT, we extend the training period to 800 epochs for CIFAR-10, CIFAR-100, and STL-10, and 300 epochs for Tiny ImageNet.
+For all datasets, we use a batch size of 128 and train with stochastic gradient descent (SGD) with a momentum of 0.9.
+The learning rate is initialized at 0.05 and follows a multi-step decay, decreasing by a factor of 0.1 at epochs 100 and 200 for Tiny ImageNet and at epochs 150 and 350 for the other datasets.
+We use a default weight decay of $5 \times 10^{-4}$, except for the experiments in Section \ref{sec:calibration}, where a weight decay value of $1 \times 10^{-4}$ is used. \looseness=-1

 \textbf{Metrics for Measuring NC}.
-We assess neural collapse (NC) in the last-layer features and the classifiers using metrics based on the properties introduced in Section \ref{intro}, with metrics similar to those presented in \citep{papyan2020prevalence}.
-As NC1-NC3 leads to NC4, our primary focus is on NC1-NC3.
+We assess neural collapse in the last-layer features and the classifiers using metrics based on the properties introduced in Section \ref{intro}, with metrics similar to those presented in \citep{papyan2020prevalence}.
 For convenience, we denote the global mean and class mean of the last-layer features as: